 Learn and use proper techniques, particularly when it comes to heading the ball.
 Heading the ball can injure your head and neck if you don't do it properly.
 If you don't know where other players are, you run the risk of head-to-head collisions if two of you jump to head a ball.
 And protect your tongue — keep your mouth closed and your tongue away from your teeth while heading a ball.

-If you get a cramp or feel pain while playing, ask to come out of the game, and don't start playing again until the pain goes away.
+If you are injured or feel pain while playing, ask to come out of the game, and don't start playing again until the pain goes away.
 Playing through pain might seem like a brave thing to do, but it can increase the severity of an injury and possibly keep you on the sidelines for longer stretches of time.

 |BigSoccer.com This site features soccer links from around the world, chats, and more.|